seamplex/feenox/doc/compilation.markdown

 in HPC cloud servers or a Raspberry Pi, and almost everything that sits in the middle.

-Following the UNIX philosophy discussed in the [SDS][], FeenoX re-uses a lot of already-existing high-quality free and open source libraries that implement a wide variety of mathematical operations.
+Following the Unix philosophy discussed in the [SDS][], FeenoX re-uses a lot of already-existing high-quality free and open source libraries that implement a wide variety of mathematical operations.
 This leads to a number of dependencies that FeenoX needs in order to implement certain